History of Oldsmobile

 1984: With the reorganization of GM, Oldsmobile becomes a sales and marketing division in the Buick-Oldsmobile-Cadillac Group.
 Oldsmobile sells more cars this year than any other year.

-1992: Buick-Oldsmobile-Cadillac disappears as a GM name.
+1992: Buick-Oldsmobile-Cadillac becomes a corporate GM name only.
 Lansing’s factories become part of the Lansing Automotive Division, which made its home offices in the city.

-1996: GM announces Olds will move to Detroit.
+1996: GM announces Oldsmobile will move to Detroit.

-1998: Olds moves from Lansing to Detroit.
-In mid-1998, Olds starts to build the Alero in Lansing.
+1998: Oldsmobile moves from Lansing to Detroit.
+In mid-1998, Oldsmobile starts to build the Alero in Lansing.

 1999: A GM vice president says the automaker could build two new assembly factories in the Lansing area.